AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/external-repositories.md

 ---
-title: Add External Repositories in Cloud Manager
+title: Add External Repositories in Cloud Manager (Early Adopter)
 description: Learn how to add an external repository into Cloud Manager.
 Cloud Manager supports integration with GitHub, GitLab, and Bitbucket repositories.

 feature: Cloud Manager, Developing